donmstewart/docker-storage-workshop/README.md

 touch sample_data
 ```

-You will see these new files be reflected in the output of the first container.
+Since both containers are sharing the same volume you will see these new files be reflected in the output of the first container.

 ### <a name="task 2.4"></a>Task 2.4: Local Volume cleanup

 Once completing the task **both** containers will need exiting to close the screen session, after exiting the first session use `ctrl+a+tab` to move to the next session and exit.
 Finally remove the Docker volume with the command `docker volume rm dockercon`.